dvklopfenstein/goatools_simulation/README.md

 are used to generate simulated values of **FDR**, **sensitivity**, and **specificity** for **GOEAs** run using [GOATOOLS](https://github.com/tanghaibao/goatools).

-## To Cite
-_Please cite the following paper if you mention the stochastic simulations in this repo in your research_

-Klopfenstein DV, Zhang L, Pedersen BS, ...
-Tang H [GOATOOLS: A Python library for Gene Ontology analyses](https://www.nature.com/articles/s41598-018-28948-z)
-_Scientific reports_ | (2018) 8:10872 | DOI:10.1038/s41598-018-28948-z

 ### Conclusions from Stochastic GOEA Simulations
   1. GO terms associated with huge numbers (thousands, in human) of genes cause FDR failures
   2. Removing even just 30 of the 17,000+ (human) GOs which are highly annotated causes good passing FDRs